Kyle Tucker Player Props: Astros vs. Angels

 Kyle Tucker At The Plate

-- Tucker leads Houston with a slugging percentage of .452, fueled by 20 extra-base hits.
+- Tucker leads Houston in slugging percentage (.452) thanks to 20 extra-base hits.

-- Among the qualifying hitters, he ranks 42nd in batting average, while his on-base percentage ranks 42nd and he is 64th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 37th in batting average, 44th in on-base percentage, and 63rd in slugging.

-- In 23 games this season (41.1%), Tucker has picked up an RBI, and in nine of those games (16.1%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 23 games this season (41.1%), Tucker has picked up an RBI, and in nine of those games (16.1%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.